 Features and Usability:

-The iRocker electric SUP Pump isn’t the fanciest-looking electric pump option out there, but it certainly gets the job done fast.
-There is only one button to change the inflation pressure setting, requiring you to cycle through all of the pressure settings if you accidentally press the button one too many times.
+The iRocker electric iSUP Pump isn’t the fanciest-looking option, but it certainly gets the job done fast.
+There is only one button to change the inflation pressure setting, so if you accidentally press the button one too many times, you’ll have to cycle through all of the pressure settings.

-The LCD display screen is relatively small at only 2.25” diagonally, however it packs in a great deal of information.
+The LCD display screen is relatively small at only 2.25″ diagonally.
+However, it packs in a great deal of information.
 On the screen you can see your input voltage, your chosen pressure setting (and units), the current board pressure, and which mode the pump is running in once it is turned on (auto, high or low).

 Battery and Other Accessories: